RichLewis007/educational-site-creation/README.md

 # educational-site-creation

-Educational exercise for MakerFriends students: Create website in astro framework
+This repo is an educational exercise for MakerFriends students: Create website in astro framework